Disadvantages of Studying Abroad

 #7 Disadvantage of studying abroad: Your Mom will nag you

 Don’t laugh!
 You know as well as me that moms can be really, well, intruding at times.
 So she will nag you: you will receive e-mails with hundreds of question and if you do not answer as fast as she wants, retaliation could be horrible.
-She will create her own Facebook account in the aim to know everything you don’t want to share with her.
+She will create her own Facebook account with the aim to know everything you don’t want to share with her.
 Each time you will be on Skype, she will call you.
 So I tell you one thing before you go: You will need to establish rules for your study abroad time.
 Or you will come home from the Pub and have 30 exponentially more frantic voice messages from your dear mother, and if you don’t hurry up and call her back right away, the police will storm your room and disturb your slumber.

 What to do: Set rules and try to calm your mom’s nerves.
 Send her text messages and keep her informed, when you go somewhere out of the ordinary.
 Remember that you are her babe and she only does that, because she loves you <3